Ibn Baz: Activism

 Ibn Baz was a prolific speaker, both in public and privately at his mosque.
 He also used to invite people after Isha prayer to share a meal with him.

 Ibn Baz was among the Muslim scholars who opposed regime change using violence.
 He called for obedience to the people in power unless they ordered something that went against God.

 During his career as the Grand Mufti of Saudi Arabia, he attempted to both legitimise the rule of the ruling family and to support calls for the reform of Islam in line with Salafi ideals.
 Many criticised him for supporting the Saudi government when, after the Persian Gulf War, it muzzled or imprisoned those regarded as too critical of the government, such as Safar al-Hawali and Salman al-Ouda.
 His influence on the Salafi movement was large, and most of the current prominent judges and religious scholars in Saudi Arabia are his former students.

 Personal life

 His wives and children lived in the Shumaysi neighbourhood of Riyadh in a little cluster of modern two-story buildings.
 Like all senior Saudi clerics, his home was a gift from a wealthy benefactor or a religious foundation for his distinguished religious work.

 Death

-On Thursday morning, 13 May 1999, Ibn Baz died at the age of 86.
-He was buried in Al Adl cemetery, Mecca.
+On Thursday morning, 13 May 1999, Ibn Baz died at the age of 86 due to heart failure.
+He was buried in al-Adl cemetery, Mecca.

-King Fahd issued a decree appointing Abdul-Azeez ibn Abdullaah Aal ash-Shaikh as the new Grand Mufti after Ibn Baz's death.
+King Fahd issued a decree appointing Abdulaziz Al al-Sheikh as the new Grand Mufti on May 14th 1999.